RimuruDev/CustomProjectBuilder/README.md

 Use the menu command or hotkey to initiate the build.
 The utility will:

-- Compile the game into a predefined build folder.
+- Compile the game into a predefined build folder for each instance.
-- Launch the built game instance.
+- Launch each built game instance.
-- Enter Play Mode in the Unity Editor automatically.
+- Enter Play Mode in the Unity Editor automatically for each instance.

 ```plaintext
 RimuruDev Tools/Build and Run + Play Editor Mode %F1
 ```
-# Hotkey - ctrl + F1

 ![image](https://github.com/RimuruDev/CustomProjectBuilder/assets/85500556/82c0e829-66e8-482b-8bb6-6d4e56363c72)